joez2450/sep10-freedom-project/blog/entry01.md

 ## Engineering Design Process

 I am currently defining a problem in Transportation (the first stage of EDP).
-The problem I wish to solve with my Freedom Project is **raising the awareness of the impact of transportation**.
+The problem I wish to solve with my Freedom Project is **raising awareness of safety during transportation**.
 After this, I have to research the problem thoroughly by looking at various informative websites and communicating with other peers who will be working with me on this project.

 ## Skills
-One Skill I learned while working on this blog is effective googling.
+One Skill I learned while working on this blog is Effective Googling.
 During this task, a lot of googling was required.
 In order to gather important information efficiently, I had to think of ways to get better search results.
 I added words like "technology, impact, everyday life, and change" in my searches.
 From this method, I was quickly able to gather the information I needed regarding transportation.

-Another Skill I learned was organization.
+Another Skill I learned was Organization.
 A lot of organization was also required during this blog.
 Before choosing my main topic, I gathered many links to websites regarding my list of topics to see which field was the best for me.
 To know which link provided what information, I had to learn to organize the links into multiple sections.
 With organized links, it saved me time to access specific websites for my topic.

 ## Summary
 I am excited to make a website that is focusing on Transportation/Travel.
 My inspiration started when I was a child.
 I was amazed to see all of the innovations in Transportation/Travel.